microgenlab/porefile/README.md

 029f8418-4d6a-46b9-a98f-e0784e620fa2_0_1464     F       541000  [D] Bacteria; [P] Firmicutes; [C] Clostridia; [O] Clostridiales; [F] Ruminococcaceae;
 ...
 ```
-The columns correspond to: 1) Read id (header); 2) Taxonomic rank at which each read was possible to assign; 3) NCBI id of each taxonomic rank; 4) The taxon path assigned to each read.
+The columns correspond to: 1) Read id (header); 2) Taxonomic rank at which each read was possible to assign; 3) NCBI id of each taxon; 4) The taxon path assigned to each read.

-The `NanoPlots/` directory contain QC plots, pre and post filtering, and a summary tabular data file.
+The `NanoPlots/` directory contain QC plots (see [NanoPlot](https://github.com/wdecoster/NanoPlot)), pre and post filtering, and a summary tabular data file.

 The `Rma/` directory contains binary `.rma` files which can be analyzed with MEGAN.
 There isn't an equivalent directory for the polished pipeline since the second LCA assignment is done only with a subset of reads, and then `porefile` re-writes the base algorithm's assignments.